 The following paper characteristics affect print quality and reliability.
 Consider these characteristics when evaluating new paper stock.

-The printer trays can automatically feed paper weights up to 120‑g/m2 (32‑lb) bond grain long paper.
+The standard printer trays can automatically feed paper weights up to 90‑g/m2 (24‑lb) bond grain long paper.
+The optional trays can automatically feed paper weights up to 120‑g/m2 (32‑lb) bond grain long paper.
 The multipurpose feeder can automatically feed paper weights up to 163‑g/m2 (43‑lb) bond grain long paper.
 Paper lighter than 60

 lb) might not be stiff enough to feed properly, causing jams.
 For best performance, use 75‑g/m2 (20‑lb) bond grain long paper.
 For paper smaller than 182